antirez/redimension/README.md

 It is imporatnt to enable this feature after the object is created, and consistently for all the queries, so that the Hash and the sorted set are in sync.
-When this feature is enabled, to use `index` is not a good idae and `update` should be used instead regardless an existing element exists or not.
+When this feature is enabled, to use `index` is not a good idae and `update` should be used instead regardless the added element areadly exists or not inside the index.
 Please rever to `example2.rb` for an example.

 Tests
 ===